 The ABA minor gives students training and a theoretical background relevant to working with individuals with autism and developmental delays.
 Additional practicum classes are available that lead to eligibility for national certification.

 The Applied Behavior Analysis (ABA) minor provides students with a natural science approach to understanding behavior.
-The coursework focusses on the application of behavioral principles to improve the lives of all people, with an emphasis on individuals with autism, developmental and cognitive disabilities, as well as individuals with academic and behavior problems.
+The coursework focuses on the applying behavioral principles to improve the lives of all people, with an emphasis on individuals with autism, developmental and cognitive disabilities, and individuals with academic and behavior problems.
 The ABA minor meets all education requirements to prepare graduates for certification as a Board Certified Assistant Behavior Analyst (BCaBA).
 (Troy University’s pass rate data for the BCaBA examination are not posted because these data are not published for sequences with fewer than six first-time candidates in a single year.)
-ABA minors are also able to apply their skills by working directly with clients through taking two optional practicum courses, which occur in a variety of settings in the community.
+ABA minors are also able to apply their skills by working directly with clients by taking two optional practicum courses, which occur in a variety of settings in the community.

 Interested in Applying to TROY?